longkerdandy/mithqtt/README.md

 [![Join the chat at https://gitter.im/longkerdandy/mithril-mqtt](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/longkerdandy/mithril-mqtt?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ### What is MQTT
-[MQTT](http://mqtt.org) is an open industry standard, specifying a light weight publish-subscribe messaging protocol.
-It is well suited for constrained devices on unreliable networks.
+[MQTT](http://mqtt.org) is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
+It was designed as an extremely lightweight publish/subscribe messaging transport.
+It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.

 ### What is Mithqtt
 Mithqtt is an open source, distributed MQTT message broker for real world.
 It embraces the [Microservices Architecture](http://microservices.io), and designed to fit into complex server-side application.